floppya/chophuman-blender/README.md

 in the generation of [2-D cutout-style](http://en.wikipedia.org/wiki/Cutout_animation)
 characters from [MakeHuman](http://www.makehuman.org/) meshes.
 This is far from being a nice piece of software but does, sort of, work.
-At this point it only generates a right-facing profile view of the body parts.
+At this point it only generates diffuse and normal maps of the body parts in a right-facing, profile orientation.

 Installation
 ------------
 Copy the chophuman folder into your blender addons directory and then enable it in User Settings under the MakeHuman group.
+So far, this has only been used in Blender 2.65.

 Usage
 -----